Home » Symptoms » Dog Symptoms A-Z » Joint Laxity

 In addition, an inadequate diet that leads to a deficiency of important nutrients such as vitamin C, calcium, or omega-3 fatty acids can impair joint health and reduce their stability.

-- Weakness: A dog with abnormally loose joints may show signs of weakness or lameness in the affected limbs.
+- Weakness: A dog with joint laxity may show signs of weakness or lameness in the affected limbs.
 This is often the result of muscles having to work harder to compensate for the instability.

 - Pain: Pain often occurs, especially after physical exertion.
 The dog may show signs of discomfort or even acute pain when the joints are placed in certain positions.